The Best Diving Liveaboard in Banda Sea, Indonesia – All 4 Diving Liveaboards

 Take a look at the Liveaboard Cruise options below.

 Samata Liveaboard in Indonesia is a 42-metre traditional Phinisi vessel with three decks.
-Samata is available for private charters in Indonesia for ten guests.
+She is available for private charters for ten guests.
 There is a master suite and four deluxe cabins with an additional sofa bed in each if required.
 The master cabin has a private outdoor deck and sun lounger.
 The indoor saloon is combined to be a dining area with lounge seats, and the master and upper deck levels have dining tables that convert to sun loungers and daybeds.Book Now

 The Banda Sea is a vast area.
 Here we will mostly cover the dive sites in the Banda Islands.
 When divers talk about the Banda Sea they mention the endless walls, the enormous barrel sponges and colours created by schooling fish and healthy corals.